 Completing a U.S. Certificate of Origin

-The U.S. Certificate of Origin (CO) is used to verify the country in which the goods being shipped were manufactured, for reasons including established treaty arrangements or preferential duty treatment.
-The commodity being exported and its destination determine if this form is required.
-The CO requires the authorized signature of the local Chamber of Commerce Secretary and the seal of that organization.
+The U.S. Certificate of Origin is used to verify the country in which the goods being shipped were manufactured.
+The goods being exported and their destination determine if this form is required.
+The Certificate of Origin requires the authorized signature of the local Chamber of Commerce Secretary and the seal of that organization.

 Most of the information required to complete a U.S. Certificate of Origin will be provided when you complete the shipment information and the Commercial Invoice.
-In addition to the information already provided during these steps, you will be asked to supply the following:
+In addition to the information already provided during these steps, you will be asked to for additional information.

 - Learn more about the U.S. Certificate of Origin (UPS.com)

 - Download a sample U.S. Certificate of Origin form (UPS.com)